 using the command palette; press

 or click View > Command Palette to display

 For a comprehensive look at what you can do with Cloud Code using Cloud Shell, see Getting started with Cloud Code.

 Cloud Shell Editor comes with pre-configured version control.
 With Cloud Shell, you can initialize repositories, diff between file states, stage, unstage, and commit changes.

 With Cloud Shell, you can manage and configure your projects as workspaces.
 Workspaces usually represent your root project folder and with the Cloud Shell Editor, you can create, open, and save workspaces as well as customize them with project-specific settings.

-For a detailed look at working with workspaces, see the Workspace management guide.
+For more information about working with workspaces, see Workspace management.

 Cloud Shell allows you to easily debug your application, with full debugging support for Go, Node.js, Python, and Java applications.
-You can create launch configurations, set breakpoints, and inspect variables, all within Cloud Shell.
+You can create launch configurations, set breakpoints, and inspect variables, all inside Cloud Shell Editor.

 Additionally, you can debug Kubernetes applications on a local cluster (like minikube or Docker Desktop) or a remote cluster on GKE or any other Cloud provider.

-For more information, see the Debugging with Cloud Shell guide.
+For more information, see Debugging with Cloud Shell.